mcmikecreations/mcmikecreations.github.io/static/_projects/data-viz/hikes/markdown/2025-02-02-pyramidenspitze.md

 ![Road down from Pyramidenspitze (1997 m) towards Öchselweldkar](/images/projects/data-viz/hikes/stories/pyramidenspitze/2025-02-02-14.jpg)

-We kept going for around 1.5 hours, until we finally reconnected with the Vorderkaiserfeldenhütte.
+We kept going for around 1.5 hours, until we finally reconnected with the Vorderkaiserfeldenhütte (1388 m).
 At this point everything around us was pitch black, since the sun set at 16:40, so we used our head lights and treaded carefully.
 Another issue appeared when we realized that the once beautiful clouds at the bottom of the mountain actually moved higher up and now we had to walk through